ffenix113/zigbee_home/README.rst

 Project that aims to provide similar functionality to [ESPHome](https://github.com/esphome/esphome), but for Zigbee devices.

+# :information_source:  Note
+`dev` branch is for experiments and exploration.
+It cannot be used to determine quality of resulting project.

 ## Status

 Extremely early development(exploratory), no working parts yet.